FCValentin/H2AubPaper/README.md

 ## Getting Started

 This repository reports all scripts used for bio-informatics analysis.
-Data are deposited on ENA (GSEXXXXX).
+Data are deposited on ENA (PRJEB56442).

 ### Prerequisites and genome version
 Genome version and annotation